itsPriyanshuhere/Songify/README.md

 # Songify

+Thanks to @Nimish-Dureja-10 for his equal contribution throughout the project.

 https://youtu.be/Z1RJmh_OqeA use this link to setup flask environment and instructions to run the flask file for this project on your system for both mac os and windows watch upto 8:40 to setup the environment for the project.